 Faculty, Training & Supervising Analyst, SFCP; Faculty, Personal & Supervising Analyst, PINC; Editorial Board, Psychoanalytic Quarterly.
 Dr. Purcell is the author of papers on psychiatric education, countertransference, perversion, the use of medications in psychoanalysis, and psychoanalytic identity.
 His most recent publication is “Becoming Related: The Education of a Psychoanalyst” (Psychoanalytic Quarterly, 2014).
 Dr. Purcell is in private practice in San Francisco.

-Member, Faculty, SFCP.
-Chair, Visiting Professor committee; co-Chair, Dialogues committee; former Chair, Scientific Meeting committee.
-In addition to developing several key program series for SFCP, Dr. Ruskin teaches for SFCP’s training and extension programs.
-Currently, she is teaching an adult-child case conference to SFCP candidates and an adult case conference to PPTP students.
+Member, Faculty, SFCP; Chair, SFCP Visiting Professor committee; co-Chair, Dialogues Committee; former Chair, SFCP Scientific Meeting Committee.
+In addition to developing several program series for SFCP, Dr. Ruskin teaches for SFCP’s training and extension programs.
+Currently, she is teaching an adult-child case conference to candidates and an adult case conference to PPTP students.
 Dr. Ruskin is in private practice in San Francisco.

 MODERATOR: Lisa Roth, PsyD